 Radiotherapy to the vaginal area may cause your vagina to become sore and narrower.
-Your radiotherapist will tell you how you can treat this using a vaginal dilator, which is a device inserted into your vagina to help prevent it narrowing.
-Having sex regularly after your treatment can also help prevent your vagina narrowing.
+Your radiotherapist will tell you how to treat this using a vaginal dilator, which is a device inserted into your vagina to help prevent it narrowing.
+Having sex regularly after your treatment can also help to prevent your vagina narrowing.

 If you experience vaginal dryness or pain when having sex, you can use lubricants or ask your GP or radiotherapist to prescribe appropriate medication.

-Read more about the effects on female sex and fertility on the Cancer Research UK website.
+Read more about the effects of radiotherapy on female sex and fertility on the Cancer Research UK website.

 Effects on sex and fertility in men

-In men, temporary erectile dysfunction (the inability to get and maintain an erection) and loss of interest in sex are common side effects of pelvic radiotherapy.
+In men, temporary erectile dysfunction and loss of interest in sex are common side effects of pelvic radiotherapy.

-Read more about the effects on male sex and fertility on the Cancer Research UK website.
+Read more about the effects of radiotherapy on male sex and fertility on the Cancer Research UK website.

 Stiff joints and muscles

 Radiotherapy can sometimes cause your muscles to tighten up and your joints to become stiff in the area being treated.
 You may also experience uncomfortable swelling in the affected area.

 Exercising regularly can help to prevent stiffness.
 If you have stiff joints and muscles, your doctor or radiotherapist may refer you to a physiotherapist, who will recommend suitable exercises.